stardust-ui/open-ui/README.md

 - **Portability** - The lack of a shared language for UI limits our ability as a community to communicate, collaborate, and share.
 - **Timing** - UI's have existed long enough to observe and codify a shared standard; the time is right.

-Stardust UI recognizes a large opportunity for the open source community to make a meaningful difference around these issues.
+Open UI recognizes a large opportunity for the open source community to make a meaningful difference around these issues.

 ## How?